USEPA/CMAQ/DOCS/Users_Guide/Appendix/CMAQ_UG_appendixA_model_options.md

 ## A3.
 Execution Configuration Variables

-The environment variables listed below are invoked during execution of the CCTM and are set in the CCTM run script.
+The environment variables listed below are invoked during execution of the CCTM and are set in the CCTM run script, run_cctm.csh located under the CCTM/scripts folder.

 -   `compiler [default: intel]`<a id=compiler></a>
 -   `compilerVrsn [default: 13.1]`<a id=compilerVrsn></a>
--   `VRSN [default: v52]`<a id=VRSN></a>
+-   `VRSN [default: v53]`<a id=VRSN></a>
 -   `PROC [default: mpi]`<a id=PROC></a>
 Sets if the CCTM will run in multi-processor or serial mode.
     - `mpi`